-Supreme authority in the Company is exercised by the General Meeting where the shareholders participate in the supervision and control of the Company by exercising their right to speak and vote.
-Among other things, Mandatum Life's Board of Directors is responsible for the Company's administration and the appropriate organisation of its operations, and for ensuring that the supervision of the Company's accounting and financial management is appropriately arranged.
-The operations of the Board of Directors are regulated by, in addition to valid legislation and regulations, the charter of the Board of Directors.
+Supreme authority in the Company is exercised by the General Meeting.
+Mandatum Life's Board of Directors is responsible for, among other things, the Company's administration and the appropriate organisation of its operations, and for ensuring that the supervision of the Company's accounting and financial management is appropriately arranged.
+The operations of the Board of Directors are regulated by, in addition to existing legislation and regulations, the charter of the Board of Directors.

 The CEO of Mandatum Life, appointed by the Board of Directors, manages the Company's day-to-day administration in accordance with the instructions and regulations issued by the Board of Directors and is responsible for ensuring that the Company's accounting complies with the law and that financial management is arranged in a reliable manner.
+In 2024, the Company's CEO was Lic.Phil.
+Jukka Kurki.
 To support the CEO, Mandatum Life's Steering Group has been established, to ensure the quality and accuracy of the processing and decision-making related to the Company.